jeremyblalock/BoilerstrapWP/README.markdown

 Getting Started
 ---------------
+1. Install Ruby on your systen if you haven't already.
+Once it's installed, install SASS (gem install sass).
-1. Add the boilerpress folder to your wp-content/themes folder.
+2. Add the boilerpress folder to your wp-content/themes folder.
+3. Create a first version of your stylesheets by opening the command line, switching to the "styles" folder inside this theme, and finally by issuing the command "sass --watch custom.scss:custom.css --style compressed"
-2. Activate the theme.
+4. Activate the theme.
 WP-Admin > Appearance > Themes
-3. Add some of the "Root Files" to the root directory of your website (explained below).
+5. Add some of the "Root Files" to the root directory of your website (explained below).
-4. Style away, knowing that you're building on a super solid base with HTML5 awesomeness.
+6. Style away, knowing that you're building on a super solid base with HTML5 awesomeness.

 Root Files
 ----------